aditya8086/indic-tts-dataset/readme.md

 ## Style taxonomy

-Labels are assigned by prompting an LLM with the transcript and constraining output to one of:
+Labels are assigned by prompting sarvam-105b with the transcript and constraining output to one of:

 | Label | Description |
 |---|---|